Seminar: Monte Carlo Methods in Econometrics and Finance (F)

 BSc in Economics or similar

-1 December at 10.00 (am) - latest uploading of Seminar paper to the Digital Exam portal for assessment.
+- Exam date: 20 December at 10.00 AM - latest uploading of Seminar paper to the Digital Exam portal for assessment.

 All information regarding the seminar is communicated through Absalon including venue.
 So it is very important that you by yourself logon to Absalon and read the information already when you are registered at the seminar.